southfla79/EE-Mod-Setup/README.md

 ### Features ###

+- assistance for creating your own customized game with any number of mods
-- downloading mods (please see remarks!)
+- downloading current versions of selected mods
 - easy mod installation for EET
 - correct install order of mods/components
 - handle mod and components conflicts
-- apply community fixes from [Fixpack](https://github.com/BiGWorldProject/BiG-World-Fixpack)
+- apply interim fixes from [Fixpack](https://github.com/BiGWorldProject/BiG-World-Fixpack) when needed.
 - easy backup creation/restoring
-- use player's tested compilation
+- use players' tested compilations
+- save your own compilations for re-use or sharing

 ### Supported games ###